MatejTymes/JavaFixes/README.md

         assertThat(decimal("-1.2").hashCode(), equalTo(decimal("-1.200").hashCode()));
 ```

-* sensible defaults - using rounding `HALF_UP` (the one we used in school) when doing math operation (of course this is just a default and you can always specify your own) and max(28, valueA.scale(), valueB.scale()) decimal places when doing division (I'm still deciding what should be the correct approach - or if to add ability to change the defaults)
+* sensible defaults - using rounding `HALF_UP` (the one we used in school) when doing math operation (this is a default and you can pass in your own value) and max(28, valueA.scale(), valueB.scale()) decimal places when doing division (this will change soon to be defined as precision of 34 - which means number will be rounded after 34 digits - no matter the scale)

 * extendible (although not by you :D ) - `Decimal` is an abstract class, and currently supports two subtypes `LongDecimal` (for number with precision up to 19 digits - backed by `long`) and `HugeDecimal` for everything else (backed by `BigInteger`).
 The library handles the transitions between them seamlessly when doing math operation and always uses the least memory consuming type.
 There are plans the introduce additional types `InfinityDecimal` and `NANDecimal` (that will be disabled by default)